 The Settlers of Catan, or simply Catan, is a beloved board game first published in 1995 in Germany.
 More than 25 years later, it now includes numerous expansions, a digital version, and has fans worldwide, with over 40 million copies in 40 different languages sold.

 Catan 3D was a special 10th-anniversary edition released back in 2005 featuring awesome 3D resource tiles.
-Luckily, this version has been revived due to its popularity.
-This may be no surprise, but the drawback is its $300 price tag.
+This version was revived due to its popularity, but it appears to no longer be available.

 So, why not 3D print your own Catan 3D?
 Or at the very least, spice up your old board with some cool new customized or themed parts?